Bashō’s Oku no Hosomichi (Narrow Roads of Oku)

 Kanazawa / 7.15-7.23 (August 30-September 7)

-The Maeda lords were patrons of the arts, and regional artisans continue to produce traditional works gold-leaf, lacquer ware, pottery, and painted silk displayed and for sale at numerous museums and shops.
+The Maeda lords of Kanazawa were patrons of the arts, and regional artisans continue to produce traditional works today gold-leaf, lacquer ware, pottery, and painted silk.
 Geisha and samurai houses and a ninja temple with hidden doors and passageways have also been preserved in districts with narrow streets east and west of the castle grounds.

 Tada Shrine, Komatsu / 7.25 (August 9)